pattonsgirl/CEG3120/Projects/Project5/README.md

 ## Parts & Milestones

 Completion of each milestone **by the date specified for the milestone** will get you 5% of extra credit per milestone date met.
 To qualify, you must submit your project on the milestone date to the Dropbox for Project 5 in Pilot.

-All parts for the project are due 12/13
+See Pilot for Milestone dates & project due date.

 - [Part 1 - Semantic Versioning](#Part-1---Semantic-Versioning)
   - Milestone EC available